Dr. Karl Brown, MD, MPH

 Shortly after graduating he worked for and was trained by Dr. Gary Tuthill, the former Chiropractor and Head Athletic Trainer for the L.A.
 Rams, California Angels, the Mighty Ducks professional hockey team and U.S.C.
 Trojans.
 Because of this experience and training Dr. Stevens performed Chiropractic and rehab on many professional, Olympic and college athletes including many players from the L. A. Rams, the San Diego Chargers, the L.A.
 Raiders, the Oakland Athletics, Minnesota Twins, San Francisco 49ers and many professional rodeo participants and “James “Lights Out” Toney, the former IBF middleweight champion, IBF super middleweight champion and the IBF cruiserweight champion.

-Dr. Stevens has had extensive experience and training in the treatment of many conditions including: Mesenchymal stem cell injections, back injuries from accidents and over-use syndromes, shoulder, elbow, hip, knee and ankle conditions, including the conservative treatment of carpal tunnel syndrome, tennis elbow and TMJ dysfunction.
+Dr. Stevens has had extensive experience and training in the treatment of many conditions including: Back injuries from accidents and over-use syndromes, shoulder, elbow, hip, knee and ankle conditions, including the conservative treatment of carpal tunnel syndrome, tennis elbow and TMJ dysfunction.
 He has also been trained in “Diversified Technique,” “Palmer Technique,” “Gonstead,” “Activator,” and “Thompson Drop Technique”.

 Dr. Stevens has been married to his wife, Carol for just over 40 years.
 They have two amazing children, Scott and Emily, and five incredible grandchildren.